imagitama/vrc-avatar-sticker-generator/README.md

 <img src="assets/imagemagick-example.png">

-To do a better outline and no transparent edges:
+To trim the transparency around your stickers:

 1. Download and install [ImageMagick](https://imagemagick.org/script/download.php)
-2. In the Unity plugin set the border thickness to 0
-3. Create stickers
+2. Create stickers
-4. Run `use-imagemagick.bat` by double-clicking in Windows Explorer
+3. Run `use-imagemagick.bat` by double-clicking in Windows Explorer

-Your stickers should now look much nicer.
+Your stickers should now be nicely trimmed.

 ## How it works